Horsted Park

 • Consists of 337 new dwellings and includes retail, commercial, Extra Care accommodation, and community facilities.

-• The project is a mixed-use, mixed-tenure development set within a suburban context, combining residential, commercial, and community functions to create a vibrant neighborhood.
+• The project is a mixed-use, mixed-tenure development set within a suburban context.

-• Inspired by the local heritage of Kent, the design of Horsted Park explores spatial enclosures reminiscent of Kentish villages, creating an environment that feels familiar yet unique.
+• Inspired by the local heritage of Kent, the design of Horsted Park explores spatial enclosures reminiscent of Kentish villages.

-• The layout responds to the site's semi-rural setting by developing new housing typologies based on Kent’s agricultural buildings.
+• The layout responds to the site's semi-rural setting with new housing typologies based on Kent’s agricultural buildings.

 •